GarmageNet: A Multimodal Generative Framework for Sewing Pattern Design and Generic Garment Modeling: GarmageNet

+While intertwining 3D geometry and 2D structure pose challenges for learning-based garment encoding and generation, it confers a unique advantage: garment assets inherently possess well-structured and semantically meaningful UV spaces (i.e., their sewing patterns).
+Each texel in a sewing-pattern panel simultaneously maps to a point on its corresponding 3D cloth piece, creating a natural bridge between structure and geometry.
+Garmage exploits this insight by converting each cloth piece into a panel-aligned geometry image, whose color channels encode the piece’s quasi-static 3D geometry and whose alpha channel delineates the panel contour.
+By harnessing the complementary strengths of 2D and 3D representations, Garmage enables efficient, high-quality 3D garment creation without sacrificing structural fidelity.

-\subsubsection{The Garmage Representation.}
+\subsection{The Garmage Representation}

-A garment asset is generally represented as a set of 3D cloth pieces $\{\mathbf{C}_i\}_{i=1}^N$ and their corresponding 2D panels $\{\mathbf{P}_i\}_{i=1}^N$, where each panel in the sewing pattern maps directly to a cloth piece in 3D space.
-As in Figure~\ref{fig:pipeline} (B), \textbf{\textit{Garmage}} is a unified representation that bridges the 2D-3D domain with a set of per-panel geometry images enriched with additional spatial and scaling information.
-Formally, a \textbf{\textit{Garmage}} is defined as:
+Traditionally, a garment asset is represented as a set of 3D cloth pieces $\mathcal{C}=\{C_i\}_{i=1}^N$ and their corresponding 2D sewing pattern panels $\mathcal{P}=\{P_i\}_{i=1}^N$, where each panel in the sewing pattern maps directly to a cloth piece in 3D space.

+In Garmage, we model a garment as a set of per-panel geometry images~\cite{gu2002geometry,sander2003multi}, each of which simultaneously encodes a panel’s 2D contour and its normalized 3D shape.
+Formally, we define: